omoustaouda/importerkit/ARCHITECTURE.md

-# Architectural Decisions
+# ImporterKit Architecture

-This document explains the key design choices made in the Data Feed Importer, focusing on *why* each decision was taken rather than just *what* was implemented.
+This document explains the key design choices made in ImporterKit, focusing on *why* each decision was taken rather than just *what* was implemented.

 ---